 The remainder of this paper is structured as follows.
 In the next section, we provide background material and discuss related work.
 In Section 3, we give the details of our cost model.
-Section 4 deals with a validation case study.
+Section 4 deals with the validation case studies.
 We conclude in Section 5.